 Accessing Single Project Report

-To access the Single People Report:
+There are several ways to access the Single People Report:

-3. Click on a specific project's name or use the Project is filter.
+1. From the Report page > Projects > Click on a specific project’s name or use the Project is filter.

 📝Note: Make sure that each of your projects has a unique name.
 If your team has multiple projects with the same name (even if some of them are archived), you won't be able to access the Single Project Report for each of them separately.